 title

-A single logical value indicating whether to include a above the table.
-Defaults to ""Patients at Risk:"".
+A single string value indicating whether to include a title above the table.
+Defaults to "Patients at Risk:".
 If NULL, no title is added.

 rel_height_plot